AmyJapanese/VSNote/readme.md

 ### Limitations
 - Full reproduction of VS Code's square scrollbars is not possible due to Obsidian's reliance on native system scrollbars.
 - This theme provides similar colors and overall feel, but scrollbar appearance may vary depending on your operating system.
+- Certain plugins (e.g. Novel Word Count in “below” mode) may cause layout overlap in the file explorer due to additional elements under filenames.

 ### Notes